-As you can imagine, this kind of inconsistency would damage your relationship with the show’s creators.
+This kind of inconsistency damages your relationship with the show’s creators.
 If you can’t depend on it, you may not give it your time at all.
 Podcast listeners are exactly the same.
 They want reliability.
 They want new content released on a timely schedule they can depend on.

 Why Consistently Publishing Podcast Episodes Is Important

 We see a lot of great podcasts struggle because the creators fail to publish new content on a consistent schedule.
 What should be a great show never seems to take off because listeners don’t know when the next episode will appear.
 Here are four reasons why consistently publishing your podcast is important.